Developing Boardroom Presence

-This is a subject that I too happen to be interested in, so I started researching what exactly executive presence is, and how you go about developing it.
+This is a subject that I happen to be interested in, so I started researching what exactly executive presence is, and how you go about developing it.

-Now I’m not an expert in presence; however, over my professional and board careers I have had to work at developing my own presence and can share what has worked for me.
+Over my professional and board careers I have had to work at developing my own presence and can share what has worked for me.

 To me, presence occurs at the intersection of high emotional intelligence (EQ), confidence, and authenticity.
 Simply put, if you have all of these traits, the chances are that people would describe you as having ‘presence’.